just-buildsystem/justbuild/doc/future-designs/alternative-mirrors.md

 a multi-repository specification with the URLs of such restricted mirrors, the `.just-local` file is extended to support additional keys in its JSON object.
-- For the optional key `"additional mirrors"`, if given, a JSON object is specified that maps primary URLs to a list of local (non-public) mirrors.
+- For the optional key `"local mirrors"`, if given, a JSON object is specified that maps primary URLs to a list of local (non-public) mirrors.
 Those mirrors are always tried first (in the given order) before any other URL is contacted.
-- For the optional key `"preferred mirrors"`, if given, a list of host names is specified.
+- For the optional key `"preferred hostnames"`, if given, a list of host names is specified.
 When fetching from a non-local URL, URLs with host names in the given list are preferred (in the order given) over URLs with other host names.